 Last December we booked a weekend at Elveden Forest Center Parcs to visit their Winter Wonderland.
-We booked a few festive activities for the children to take part in.
-However no Winter Wonderland break would be complete without a visit to Santa.
+We booked a few festive activities for the children to take part in, including a visit to the Elf Academy, pony rides and a Festive Teddy Bears’ Picnic for Little E. However, no Winter Wonderland break would be complete without a visit to Santa.
 This is our experience of meeting Santa at Center Parcs.

 When we checked into Santa’s Woodland Grotto I mentioned Ethan’s autism but I should have really mentioned this to the main Elf that greeted us at Santa’s Grotto.

 I was hoping that booking a time slot to meet Santa would mean less queuing.
 Therefore making it a less stressful experience for Ethan.
 I think it would have been OK if there had not been a large group ahead of us.

 We walked through the outside, in the rain, without any issues.
 The problems started when we reached Santa’s Grotto.
 This was quite a small pathway at first, without much to see.
 The big group before us